SRA consumer credit

 - A non-arm's length relationship which suggests that the firm is more akin to a subsidiary rather than an independent law firm; and

-- Fee sharing arrangements beyond that allowed in Chapter 9 of the Code.
+- Fee sharing arrangements beyond that allowed in paragraph 5.1 of the Code for Solicitors.

 Can I share my fees and make referrals to a third party?

-If you enter into an arrangement for a debt recovery business to refer clients to your firm, you must achieve the Outcomes in Chapter 9 of the Code.
+If you enter into an arrangement for a debt recovery business to refer clients to your firm, you must achieve comply with the SRA Principles and paragraph 5.1 of the Code for Solicitors.
 The arrangement must not compromise your independence and professional judgment, for example, by relinquishing control of the work to the debt recovery business.

 You should not enter into an arrangement which is clearly not in the best interests of your clients or which compromises your ability to act in their best interests.
 An example of this would be an arrangement which requires you to pay monies recovered from the debtor to the debt recovery business rather than to your client.

-The creditor will be your client and you must ensure that you achieve the Outcomes in Chapter 1 of the Code (You and your client).
-For example, failing to confirm the client's instructions at the outset of the retainer, or relying on the instructions of the debt recovery business where the client has not directly authorised this, may put you at risk in respect of the Outcomes.
+The creditor will be your client and you must ensure that you comply with paragraphs 3.1 and 8.6 of the Code for Solicitors.
+For example, failing to confirm the client's instructions at the outset of the retainer, or relying on the instructions of the debt recovery business where the client has not directly authorised this, may put you at risk of not meeting the standards expected of you.

-You should also ensure that you comply with Rule 4.1 of the Scope Rules which requires you to account to your client for any pecuniary reward or other advantage which you receive from a third party.
+You should also ensure that you comply with paragraph 4.1 of the Code for Solicitors which requires you to account to your client for any financial benefit which you receive from a third party.